Yu-Lab-Genomics/MethylAI/README.md

 - Pearson correlation coefficient (PCC) on the validation set
 - Spearman correlation coefficient (SCC) on the validation set

-2. Model Snapshots
+2. Model Checkpoint
-Directory: `{output_folder}/snapshot/`
+Directory: `{output_folder}/checkpoint/`
-- Files: Checkpoint files named `snapshot_epoch_{epoch_number}.pth` (one per epoch)
+- Files: Checkpoint files named `checkpoint_epoch_{epoch_number}.pth` (one per epoch)
-- Purpose: These snapshots allow you to resume training from any epoch or for downstream tasks.
+- Purpose: These checkpoints allow you to resume training from any epoch or for downstream tasks.

 ---
 ## Fine-tuning Tutorial 2: Using Your Own WGBS Dataset
 If you have your own WGBS data processed with Bismark, you can fine-tune MethylAI as follows.

 ### 1. Prepare train/validation/test dataset files